 Nathan's talent had shone through the England age groups with appearances for the U18 team that claimed the Home Unions title in 2006 and all seven games for the U19 side the following year.
 He also started all five matches in the 2008 U20 Grand Slam, scored a try against Ireland and led the side when captain Hugo Ellis was off the field.

 Subsequently, he was in the England team that reached the final of the 2008 IRB Junior World Championship and appeared in nine games overall for the U20 side.
-Eager, studious and quick to learn, he made his Premiership debut for Bath in the 12-12 draw with Worcester Warriors at Sixways in November 2009 and went on to play 98 times in the competition by mid-January this year.
+Eager, studious and quick to learn, he made his Premiership debut for Bath in the 12-12 draw with Worcester Warriors at Sixways in November 2009 and has now played 105 times in the competition.
 The first of his three tries was in his 15th match, against Exeter Chiefs.

 Born in Bristol and educated at Clevedon Community School and City of Bath College, Nathan joined Bath from school when he was 16.
 His Saxons debut was off the bench for Dan Cole in the 66-0 win over Portugal at Edgeley Park, then the home of Sale Sharks, in January 2009.
 He was also a member of the squad that won the 2010 Churchill Cup in Denver and New Jersey.